shakibkhandev/streamlit-basic/README.md

 # Streamlit Basic

-This is a basic project of streamlit
+Streamlit Basic is a foundational project demonstrating the core capabilities of Streamlit for building interactive and data-driven web applications with Python.

 ## 📚 Resources